larsrh/website/topics/crdt/04-combinators.md

 In this example, `fc.array` is a combinator, because it transforms a generator for elements into a generator for arrays of those elements.
 How it does that is entirely irrelevant; what matters is that it provides us with a nice and clean abstraction boundary.

-Of course it is possible to nest this:
+Of course, it is possible to nest this:

 ```
 sample(